fourstix/Elfos-TMS9118-Demos/README.md

 **Usage:** view *filename*
 View a Sun Raster image file *filename*.
 Supports uncompressed and Sun RLE compressed image files.

+## slideshow
+**Usage:** slideshow *[-r]* *[path]*
+Show a Sun Raster image files in a directory specified by path.
+If *path* is not specified then the current directory is used.
+Press input to end the slideshow before all images are shown.
+The *-r* option will cause the slide show to repeat in a loop until input is pressed.

 Library Files
 -------------
 The demo files are grouped into an Elf/OS library file *tms9118.lbr* that can be unpacked with the Elf/OS lbr command using the e option to *extract* files.
 Extract these demo files with the Elf/OS command *lbr e tms9118*